Colombia Resident Visa: Duration, Types, and Application Process

 What is the Resident Visa

-• Holding a Type M visa for a specific number of years (typically five years).
+• Holding a Type M visa for a specific number of years (typically five years), allowing temporary residents to transition to permanent status.

-• Being a parent or child of a Colombian citizen.
+• Being a parent or child of a Colombian citizen, granting the right to apply for residency based on family ties.

-• Making a significant investment in property or a business in Colombia, subject to a minimum amount set by the government.
+• Making a significant investment in Colombian property or a business, meeting the minimum financial threshold established by the government.

-• Work and engage in any legal activity in Colombia.
+• Freedom to work and engage in any legal activity within Colombia without restrictions.

-• Leave and re-enter Colombia without jeopardizing the visa, although long absences may affect the path to citizenship.
+• Unrestricted travel in and out of Colombia without jeopardizing visa status.
+However, prolonged absences may impact the path to citizenship.

-• Bring dependents, such as a spouse or children, to live in Colombia.
+• Ability to bring dependents, such as a spouse or children, allowing your family to reside in Colombia under the same visa benefits.

-Continuous Stay: One notable difference between the Type M and Type R visas is the requirement for continuous stay.
-With the Type R visa, if a visa holder stays outside of Colombia for a period exceeding two continuous years, the visa can be cancelled.
+One significant distinction between the Type M visa and the Type R visa is the requirement for continuous stay.
+With a Colombia residence visa, the holder must not remain outside of Colombia for more than two consecutive years, or the visa may be revoked.

 test-separator

-The Resident visa in Colombia is designed for individuals aiming for permanent residency in the country.
-Given its intent, here are the typical types of people who might apply for the Type R visa:
+The Colombia residence visa (Type R) is designed for individuals seeking permanent residency in the country.
+It provides long-term stability and eliminates the need for frequent visa renewals.
+Below are the typical applicants who may qualify for a Type R visa:

-Former Colombian Citizens: Individuals who once held Colombian citizenship but gave it up (e.g., due to naturalization in another country) might apply for the Type R visa if they wish to return and live in Colombia permanently.
+• Former Colombian Citizens: Individuals who previously held Colombian citizenship but renounced it (e.g., for naturalization elsewhere) and wish to return and reside in Colombia.

-Professionals with Stable Employment: People who have secured stable, long-term jobs in Colombia and see their future in the country might opt for the Type R visa to cement their long-term residency.
+• Professionals with Stable Employment: Those with long-term jobs in Colombia who see their future in the country and want to secure permanent residency.

-Individuals on a Path to Citizenship: Those aiming to eventually acquire Colombian citizenship might seek the Type R visa, as holding it for a specified duration can be a prerequisite for the citizenship application process.
+• Individuals on a Path to Citizenship: Foreign nationals aiming to acquire Colombian citizenship, as holding a Colombia resident visa for a specified period is often a prerequisite for naturalization.

 test-separator